TrevorJDick/GR/README.md

 p0 = [0, 0, 3.83405]
 ```

 3) Call up the geodesic_from_metric function with specified timesteps, delta, omega, etc.  The geodesic results will be a list of numpy arrays.
 The first element of the list is just the intial conditions for the 4-vectors (q0, p0, q0, p0).
-The numpy arrays are of shape (4, 4), where the rows are the q, p solutions in the doulbe phase space, so (q1, p1, q2, p2) and the columns are the components of the 4-vectors.
+The numpy arrays are of shape (4, 4), where the rows are the q, p solutions in the double phase space, so (q1, p1, q2, p2) and the columns are the components of the 4-vectors.
 ```
 from geodesics_from_metric import geodesic_from_metric